Portland Pathways allows community members to propose, design, and build trails within the public right-of-way (ROW).

 Undeveloped ROW exists throughout the city.
 People often use undeveloped ROWs to find quicker routes to stores, places of worship, and friends’ and families’ homes.
 Portland Pathways provides the opportunity to permit to both new and long-standing trails on these lands.

 In the Portland Pathways process, community members and the City collaborate to create new trails.
 Community members propose their idea for a trail and contribute local knowledge to the trail design and development.
 Meanwhile, the City will provide guidance through the permitting and trail design process.
 During the permitting process you will be contacted by a PBOT staff member with an update on the status of your project.

 - Propose a trail and apply for a permit

-- Volunteer to create or maintain a permitted trail
+- Volunteer to build or maintain a permitted trail

 - Volunteer to provide technical support for new trails